Mircea Lucescu: Dinamo București

 Lucescu was named coach at Dinamo București in November 1985, while still working for Romania's national team.
 At the end of his first season spent at the club, he managed to win a Cupa României with a 1–0 victory in the final against Steaua București, their rival and recent European Cup winner.
 Over the course of almost five years, Lucescu created a team by promoting players from the club's youth center, including Bogdan Stelea, Ionuț Lupescu and Florin Răducioiu, transferred young players like Dănuț Lupu and Ioan Sabău, mixing them with players he coached at Corvinul such as Ioan Andone, Mircea Rednic, Michael Klein and Dorin Mateuț.
 Thus he created a team that reached the quarter-finals of the 1988–89 European Cup Winners' Cup, where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
 In the following season they won the Divizia A title and the Cupa României after another win over Steaua in the final.
 They also reached the semi-finals of the 1989–90 European Cup Winners' Cup, where they were eliminated 2–0 on aggregate by Anderlecht.

+While coaching Dinamo, on 27 March 1989, Lucescu was one of the three coaches alongside Artur Jorge and Nils Liedholm for the Rest of the World XI in the farewell match of Brazilian footballer Zico at Stadio Friuli in Udine.
+The Rest of the World XI won 2–1 against the Brazil national team.